Lexapro

 Lexapro FDA Alert - Antidepressants and Pregnant Women

-The FDA then issued another alert announcing the results of a study looking at the use of antidepressant medicines during pregnancy by mothers of babies born with a serious condition called persistent pulmonary hypertension of the newborn (PPHN).
-Babies born with PPHN don’t get enough oxygen to their bodies and have abnormal blood flow through the heart and lungs.
-Babies born with PPHN can be very sick and may die.
-Results from the study also showed that babies born to mothers who took SSRIs 20 weeks or later into their pregnancies had a higher chance (were 6 times as likely) to have PPHN, when compared to babies born to mothers who did not take antidepressants during pregnancy.
+Babies born with PPHN don't get enough oxygen to their brains and have abnormal blood flow through the heart and lungs.
+These babies can be very sick and may die.
+Results from the study also show that babies born to mothers who took SSRIs 20 weeks or later into their pregnancies had a higher chance of having PPHN.

 Lexapro and the Increased Risk of Suicidality

-In October 2004, the FDA issued a public health advisory directing all antidepressant drug manufacturers to revise their product labeling to include boxed warning and expanded warning statements that alert healthcare providers to an increased risk of suicidal thinking and behavior in children and adolescents being treated with these medications.
-Lexapro-maker Forest Laboratories, Inc. has since added a black box warning to Lexapro's prescribing information in response to the FDA advisory.
-Click here for more information on this advisory.
+In October 2004, the FDA issued a public health advisory directing all antidepressant drug manufacturers to revise their product labeling.
+According to the FDA, the labeling should include boxed warnings and expanded warnings alerting healthcare providers of an increased risk of suicidal thinking and behavior in children and adolescents taking these medications.

 Getting Legal Help